kb100/signal-authenticator/README.md

 ## Requirements

-- A phone with signal installed (for receiving 1-time tokens)
+- A phone with Signal installed (for receiving 1-time tokens)
 - A different phone number (using a google voice number is fine)
 - [signal-cli](https://github.com/AsamK/signal-cli) (version >= 0.5.3)
 - SSH server (assumed to be using publickey authentication already)

 ## Options

-`-n`, `--nullok` (recommended) allows users who have not opted in to bypass signal authentication, does not apply if user tried to opt in but has a bad config
+`-n`, `--nullok` (recommended) allows users who have not opted in to bypass Signal authentication, does not apply if user tried to opt in but has a bad config

-`-N`, `--nonull` requires all users to have properly setup signal authentication (high chance of user locking themselves out of ssh)
+`-N`, `--nonull` requires all users to have properly setup Signal authentication (high chance of user locking themselves out of ssh)

 `-p`, `--nostrictpermissions` (not recommended) allows users to make bad choices about